PMET-public/module-datainstall-graphql/README.md

 		zip_file_server_path
 		}
 	}
+An optional `all_iamges` node can be included if you want details on all of the contained images.
+This could be used for retrieving the images remotely rather than downloading the .zip file. `source` is the absolute path of the image on the server. `in_datapack` is the path to save the image in a Data pack. `image_url` is the url to the image.
+This does not include any images that were extracted under the `cmsDir` argument.

+	all_images{
+		source
+		in_datapack
+		image_url
+    }

 **companies**: Use to create the `b2b_companies.json` file.
 Include the company names or Ids you want to include in the export.
 If you need a list of all companies, set the input to an empty string `identifiers: [""]`.